TriplyDB/Documentation/docs/triply-db/index.md

 ### Existing services

 Existing services are displayed on service widgets (see screenshot).
-From these widgets, services can be created, deleted, stopped, and restarted.
+From these widgets, services can be created or deleted.

 ![An example of a service widget](service-widget.png)